JapaneseMayonnaise/shimbaofficial-gatsby/README.md

 ### Heya!
 Nice to e-meet you.
 My name is Elliot Shimba.

+### I go by Shimba and he/they is my preferred pronouns.💻🌈

-### I'm a full-stack web developer who's passionate about PERN & MERN stacks, FOSS, operating systems, early-morning gym and sourdough baking.
+### I'm a full-stack web developer who is passionate about PERN & MERN stacks, FOSS, operating systems, early-morning gym and sourdough baking.
  and you know what?
 As of 23 May 2020,
 #  🎉I'm looking for a full-time React developer opportunity 🎉
 Exciting, eh?